aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `vote`

-Vote on a proposal with a voter's voting power.
-To successfully vote, the following conditions must be met:
-1. The voting period of the proposal hasn't ended.
-2. The delegation pool's lockup period ends after the voting period of the proposal.
-3. The voter still has spare voting power on this proposal.
-4. The delegation pool never votes on the proposal before enabling partial governance voting.
+Vote on a proposal with a voter&apos;s voting power.
+To successfully vote, the following conditions must be met:<br/> 1.
+The voting period of the proposal hasn&apos;t ended.<br/> 2.
+The delegation pool&apos;s lockup period ends after the voting period of the proposal.<br/> 3.
+The voter still has spare voting power on this proposal.<br/> 4.
+The delegation pool never votes on the proposal before enabling partial governance voting.

 <pre><code>public entry fun vote(voter: &amp;signer, pool_address: address, proposal_id: u64, voting_power: u64, should_pass: bool)<br/></code></pre>